Vern Cotter

 Vernon Anthony Cotter (born 27 January 1962) is a New Zealand rugby union coach and former player.
-He currently coaches the Blues in Super Rugby.
+He currently coaches the Queensland Reds in the Super Rugby.

-He started his coaching career at Bay of Plenty including winning the Ranfurly Shield for the first time in the Union’s history.
+He started his coaching career at Bay of Plenty including winning the Ranfurly Shield for the first time in the union's history.
 He was part of the coaching staff for the successful Crusaders side between 2005 and 2006 winning 2 titles, before coaching in France with Clermont Auvergne between 2006 and 2014.
 He coached them to 6 finals and 2 titles, including their first ever bouclier du Brennus.
 He then coached the Scotland national team from 2014, including a quarter final at the 2015 Rugby World Cup, and left his role in May 2017 as his contract was not extended by the Scottish Rugby Union.
 In January 2020 Cotter was appointed coach of Fiji, but resigned in January 2023.

 Playing career

-Vern Cotter spent 10 years representing Counties Manukau in New Zealand before playing for a number of clubs in France.
+Cotter played representative rugby in New Zealand, for Counties in 1986, 1989 and 1990, and Bay of Plenty in 1987 and 1992.
+He also played for a number of clubs in France during the 1990s.